Man arrested after complaint

-At approximately 12:25 a.m.
-April 11, Andrew R. Christensen, 32, of Fremont was arrested on suspicion of third degree assault and disorderly conduct following a complaint at a business in the 2300 block of north Laverna Street.
+At approximately 10:30 p.m., April 18, Joseph D. Brainard, 35, of Fremont was arrested on suspicion of third degree assault following a complaint at a residence in the 300 block of west 23rd Street, Fremont Police reported.

 Support Local Journalism